bekzod/ember-text-overflow/README.md

 ```

 ## Limitations
-Works with inline text, wrapping container should have `overflow: visible`.
+Works with inline text, wrapping container should have `overflow: visible`